 The Company could receive up to an aggregate of approximately \$427 million from the exercise of all of the Warrants offered by the Selling Securityholders, assuming the exercise in full of all of the Warrants for cash.
 The exercise of the Warrants, and any proceeds we may receive from their exercise, are highly dependent on the price of our shares of Class A Common Stock and the spread between the exercise price of the Warrants and the price of our Class A Common Stock at the time of exercise.
 We have (i) 23,375,988 outstanding Public Warrants to purchase 23,375,988 shares of our Class A Common Stock, exercisable at an exercise price of \$11.50 per share; (ii) 276,131 outstanding Private Warrants to purchase 276,131 shares of our Class A Common Stock, exercisable at an exercise price of \$11.50 per share; (iii) 28,431,635 ATW NPA Warrants, all of which are exercisable at an exercise price of \$0.6427 per share; and (iv) 63,557,135 SPA Warrants, which are exercisable at various exercise prices between \$0.50 and \$5.00 per share.
 If the market price of our Class A Common Stock is less than the exercise price of a holder's Warrants, it is unlikely that holders will exercise their Warrants.
-As of November 2, 2022, the closing price of our Class A Common Stock was \$0.5623 per share.
+As of November 9, 2022, the closing price of our Class A Common Stock was \$0.5622 per share.
 There can be no assurance that all of our Warrants will be in the money prior to their expiration.
 Our Public Warrants under certain conditions, as described in the warrant agreement, are redeemable by the Company at a price of \$0.01 per Warrant.
 Our Private Warrants are not redeemable so long as they are held by the initial stockholders and are exercisable on a cashless basis.
-Our ATW NPA Warrants are not redeemable and are exercisable on a cash or cashless basis, and our SPA Warrants are redeemable under certain conditions for \$0.01 per warrants are redeemable on a cash or cashless basis, and our SPA Warrants are redeemable under certain conditions for \$0.01 per warrants are not redeemable and are exercisable on a cash or cashless basis, a
+Our ATW NPA Warrants are not redeemable and are exercisable on a cash or cashless basis, and our SPA Warrants are redeemable under certain conditions for \$0.01 per warrant and exercisable on a cash or cashless basis.
+As such, it is possible that we may never generate any cash proceeds from the exercise of our Warrants.
+The Company expects to use the net proceeds that